By John Hoffman

 When I was a child the worst thing I could imagine was to be taken from my home and put in a place where harsh, demanding adults had complete control over me, and my parents couldn’t help me.

-I had no idea that such experiences, and frankly, worse things than I could have imagined, were actually happening.
-“Indian Residential Schools” were still operating in Canada in the mid 60s.
+I had no idea that such experiences, and frankly, worse things than I could have imagined, were actually happening at that time in the 70 or so “Indian Residential Schools” that were still operating in Canada in the mid 60s.

 Residential schools came up during some of Susan Hopkins’ Conversations on Equity, Well-Being and Relationships, with Indigenous people: Antoine Mountain, Colinda Clyne, Susy Komishin and Richard Van Camp.
 At one point during the symposium period I read a Globe and Mail article that told the story of Glen Jack a man six years younger than me who was abused at the residential school in Kamloops.
 Each time I kept looping this recurrent distressing thought.
 “These awful things were happening to innocent Indigenous kids, not just long ago, but in my childhood, a time when I had secret fears about such things, but never really believed they could be happening on such a widespread basis.”